'Behind Our Backs' Book Cover

 Paperback ISBN: 9781503644847

-Close reading works by Kay Gabriel, Bernadette Mayer, Bhanu Kapil, Marie Annharte Baker, Alli Warren, and Hannah Black, Behind Our Backs explains how these examples of everyday feminized ingenuity — by turns excessive, improper, ironic, and sincere — express the reality of capitalism's appearances, and in doing so call forth dialectical readers.
-Through this careful collation of poetic cases, capital is revealed to be not a force of human nature, but the expression of a dynamic social configuration – a logic realized every day, and one whose gendering inversions are felt and critiqued in the formal experiments of trans, queer, Indigenous, and diasporic verse.
-Feminized poetry, De'Ath demonstrates, is a central archive for the critique of political economy.
+Close reading works by Kay Gabriel, Bernadette Mayer, Bhanu Kapil, Marie Annharte Baker, Alli Warren, and Hannah Black, Behind Our Backs explains how these examples of everyday feminized ingenuity—by turns excessive, improper, ironic, and sincere—express the reality of capitalism's appearances, and in doing so call forth dialectical readers.
+Through this careful collation of poetic cases, capital is revealed to be not a force of human nature, but the expression of a dynamic social configuration—a logic realized every day, and one whose gendering inversions are felt and critiqued in the poetic experiments of trans, queer, Indigenous, and diasporic writing.
+Feminized poetry, De'Ath demonstrates, is both a central archive and theoretical powerhouse for the critique of political economy.